cryptomon-io/tensorflow-jupyter-cryptomon-api/README.md

 # tensorflow-jupyter-cryptomon-api
-Docker container with Python 3 version of Tensorflow accompanied by Jupyter and with ready to use Cryptomon Lab repositories.
+Docker container with Python 3 version of Tensorflow accompanied by Jupyter and with Cryptomon Lab repositories.